-New developments, code improvements, and contributions of bug fixes take place between releases, including the addition to the repository of modifications that might have been put on hold during the previous release cycle.
+New developments, existing code improvements, and contributions of bug fixes take place between releases, including the addition to the repository of modifications that might have been put on hold during the ramp-up to the last release.
 Such items are developed either by Developers' Committee members or by other contributors who provide them to a member of the Developers' Committee.
 In either case, it is up to such Developers' Committee members to confirm that the provided code works as advertised with the top of the repository and passes the basic regression tests.
 Code contributors are responsible for:

-- (1) performing the required code testing and verifying the single-processor code; - (2) ensuring that the source code conforms to the WRF coding standards; - (3) warning the Developers' Committee about limiting underlying assumptions or possible code conflicts;

-- (4) working with Developers' Committee members to develop the necessary tests to verify that future modifications do not adversely impact their code; - (5) incorporating these tests into the WRF regression test suite; and - (6) documentation.
+- (1) verifying and validating the single-processor code; - (2) ensuring that the source code conforms to the WRF software architecture requirements; - (3) warning the Developers' Committee about limiting underlying assumptions or possible code conflicts; - (4) working with Developers' Committee members to develop the necessary tests to verify that future modifications do not adversely impact their code; - (5) incorporating these tests into the WRF regression test suite; and - (6) documentation.